Choosing a coach can be an important decision, financially and emotionally, and is therefore a little daunting.

 3) Emotional health

-Nobody is fully healed, but a good coach or therapist will have resolved most of their emotional issues.
-And there’s a big difference between resolving and ignoring them.
-Someone who always appears happy isn’t necessarily an emotionally healthy person: they may well have dissociated from their issues and traumas.
+Nobody is fully healed, but a good coach will have resolved most of their emotional issues.
+There’s a big difference between resolving and ignoring them.
+Someone who always appears happy isn’t necessarily an emotionally healthy person; they may well have dissociated from their issues and traumas.